 Most of the time your body routinely manages new information and experiences without you being aware of it.
 However, when something out of the ordinary occurs and you are traumatised by an overwhelming event (a car accident, sexual assault, natural disaster) or by being repeatedly subjected to distress (childhood neglect, psychological abuse), your natural coping mechanism can become overloaded.
 This overloading can result in disturbing experiences remaining frozen in your brain or being "unprocessed".

 Psychotherapy £60 for 50 minutes

-EMDR £70 for an hour - some EMDR sessions are 90 min
+EMDR £70 for 50 minutes - some EMDR sessions are 90 min

 Concessions - I have some concessions available, please ask

 Your session time is reserved for you, the same time, and day each week.

 I have a 48-hour cancellation policy.
 If you are unable to attend your session for any reason, I will try to offer another time that week.
 If we are not able to agree on a suitable alternative, the session will need to be paid in full.